 This benefit is subject to HIPAA-regulated privacy laws.
 Please read their HIPAA compliance policy to learn more (Word format).

 The College sponsors a 403(b) retirement savings plan.
-Participants may choose among investment options offered by TIAA/CREF and Vanguard.
+Participants may choose from multiple investment options offered through Transamerica.
 Employees may contribute pretax dollars to the plan, subject to annual limits set by the IRS.
-Upon completion of an eight-month waiting period, the College will contribute an amount equal to 10% of eligible employees' earnings to their designated investments at TIAA/CREF and/or Vanguard.
+Upon completion of an eight-month waiting period, the College will contribute an amount equal to 10% of eligible employees' earnings to their designated investments.
 Eligible employees are not required to contribute any of their own funds to receive the College's contribution.

 These accounts allow eligible employees to set aside pretax dollars to pay for IRS-approved expenses.
 There are two types of accounts: